thdotnet/azure-docs.pt-br/articles/time-series-insights/time-series-insights-how-to-scale-your-environment.md

 ## <a name="next-steps"></a>Próximas etapas

-- Verifique se a nova capacidade é [suficientes para evitar a limitação](time-series-insights-diagnose-and-solve-problems.md).
+- Verifique se a nova capacidade é [suficiente para evitar a limitação](time-series-insights-diagnose-and-solve-problems.md).